Hydrific/pydroplet/README.md

 # pydroplet

-This is a package to parse messages from the [Droplet](https://shop.hydrificwater.com/pages/buy-droplet) device.
+This is a package to interface with the [Droplet](https://shop.hydrificwater.com/pages/buy-droplet) device.